What is Recognised Prior Learning?

 How do I apply for RPL?

-- You must complete the RPL application form and attach all relevant evidence documentation and send to your State Association for processing.
+- You must complete the Application Form (Dinghy, Keelboat, Powerboat or Windsurfing) and attach all relevant evidence documentation and submit for processing, along with payment.

-- The State Association will then review your application and identify if an assessment is required.
+- Australian Sailing will then review your application and identify if an assessment is required.

-- If it is deemed an assessment of your instructor skills is required, the State Association will liaise with yourself and a Senior Instructor to coordinate a suitable time and date for an assessment.
+- If it is deemed an assessment of your instructor skills is required, Australian Sailing will liaise with yourself and a Senior Instructor to coordinate a suitable time and date for an assessment.

 - If no assessment is required you will be required to complete the instructor orientation prior to the qualification being recommended.

-For further information on the RPL process or to apply, please contact your State Association.
+For further information on the RPL process or to apply, please contact your Club Services Officer.